Gillou38/Drying-open-source-solution/01 - Ideas and concepts/State of art.md

 #### - Varnish materials
 What kind of varnish could be used, what the maximum rate of product could be used.

+- Vanish for wood
+For fruit and vegetable dryers which need to be clean with water, wood without vanish can't reply to that restriction.
+So to vanish wood could be a great solution to have an easy to make dryer and respect very restricted alimentary regulation.

 #### B. Form
 That the very hard part of the state of art, a lot of forms of dryer was experiment since the first realisation 12 000 years before, so we try to make the most complete list of kind of dryer, to inspire us and other to during the design of there dryer.